 The first injection is a combination of sedatives that anesthetizes your pet and eliminates any pain.
 The final injection acts as an anesthesia overdose that stops all heart and brain functions.
 The rest of the body shuts down in stages.
 First, you will see your pet’s breathing stop, followed by their heart.
 Your pet will not feel any discomfort.

 The whole appointment usually takes between 40-60 minutes.
 The sedative typically takes effect in 5-15 minutes.
 After your pet is deeply sedated, the final injection is administered.
 From that point, the euthanasia usually takes 30-60 seconds, but it can take up to 10 minutes depending on your pet’s metabolism.

 Can you help me with aftercare of my pet after the procedure?

-Pet owners may choose the type of cremation they would like.
-They can choose between a communal cremation (no ashes returned), or a private cremation (your pet is cremated along in his/her private chamber, ashes are returned in a complimentary scattering tube or silk pouch).
-Decorative urns are available at an additional cost.
-Gateway has many different urns, keepsakes and paw prints.
+Yes.
+Dr. Rosen will coordinate your pet’s aftercare in partnership with Gateway Pet Memorial.
+Pet owners must choose the type of cremation that they would like.
+They can choose between a regular/communal cremation (no ashes returned), or a private cremation (your pet is cremated alone in a private chamber, and their ashes are returned to your regular clinic in a complimentary scattering tube or silk pouch).
+For pets that are privately cremated, decorative urns, keepsakes, and glazed paw prints are available at an additional cost.

-In approximately two week’s time or sooner, you will receive an email notification that the ashes and aftercare products have arrived at your regular veterinary clinic.
+In two weeks time or sooner, you will receive an email notification from Gateway that your pets ashes and aftercare products have arrived at your regular veterinary clinic.